 Walmart is practically giving away this mini dutch oven set from The Pioneer Woman

-Calling all fans of The Pioneer Woman: Walmart is offering a hot deal on a new dutch oven set from the brand.
+If you're a fan of The Pioneer Woman, you won't want to miss this kitchen deal.
+Walmart is currently offering a hot low price on a new dutch oven set from the brand.
 If you love Ree Drummond's line of farmhouse-chic kitchen and home goods, then you'll flip for this adorable cookware set.
 High-quality dutch ovens can get very pricey, but this affordable Walmart kitchen duo includes two mini dutch ovens for just $15.

 - Related: How we choose the best products